Patrick Regan OBE

 About Alex Newson

-Alex is currently working part time as Kintsugi's IT Coordinator and Developer alongside studying Computer Science at Essex University.
-Alex currently manages and updates the website, heads up the IT and some graphic design for Kintsugi Hope.
+Alex is currently working part-time as Kintsugi's IT Coordinator & Developer, alongside studying Computer Science at Essex University.
+Alex currently manages the website, training infrastructure, GMS platform operations and general IT for Kintsugi Hope.
 In his free time he loves to play games, code and watch TV.

 Personal Assistant to Patrick Regan CEO